By Sadaputa Dasa

 Thus we can see that the phenomenon of inspiration cannot readily be explained by means of mechanistic models of life consistent with present day theories of physics and chemistry.
 In the remainder of this chapter we will explore the nonmechanistic approach of the Bhagavad-gita.

-7.3 The Interaction Between Consciousness and Matter
+7.3 The Interaction Between

 In the first part of this book we discussed consciousness and, drawing from the Bhagavad-gita. introduced the conception of the conscious self as a nonphysical entity.
 In the second part we discussed biological form and the problem of finding a unified description of nature.
 We concluded that it is not possible to construct a unified quantitative theory that can give a satisfactory account of the origin of complex forms, such as the bodily structures of living organisms.
 But turning once again to the Bhagavad-gita, we showed how an intuitively reasonable, unified picture of nature can be based on the nonquantifiable idea of universal consciousness.

 Thus far we have not given any indication of how the conscious self, or jivatma influences the behavior of the material body.
 As we observed in Chapter 2, philosophers have not been able to solve this problem, and many have responded either by denying the existence of consciousness or by trying to explain it as a byproduct of brain activity.
 Nonetheless, a simple solution does exist.
 The Bhagavad-gita indicates that the interplay between the conscious self and the material body is indirect. and depends on the interaction between the localized self and universal consciousness.
 This explanation of the relationship between the jivatma and matter resolves many of the problems that have perplexed philosophers, and it also directly accounts for the phenomena of inspiration.
 Most importantly, this explanation entails a direct method of obtaining verifiable knowledge about both localized and universal consciousness.